sw3023/workfunction/README.md

 Workfunction
 ============

-A C++ program to calculate a 1D planar averaged electrostatic potential from a 3D potential grid for the density functional theory code VASP.
+A C program to calculate a 1D planar averaged electrostatic potential from a 3D potential grid for the density functional theory code VASP.
 It can be used to compute the workfunction (or ionisation potential) for a material surface or as an alignment technique for comparing the electronic eigenvalues of different systems.

 For original Fortran version, search Github repository WMD-group/workfunction